dheijl/M5Core2MpdCli/README.md

 It is the M5Core2 version of my no longer maintained [WiotMpdcli project](https://github.com/dheijl/WiotMpdcli), with similar function and use.

-The joystick function of the Seeed Wio Terminal is replaced by the 3 on-screen touch buttons (up/select/down), and the menu is activated with the middle (select) button.
+The joystick function of the Seeed Wio Terminal is replaced by the 3 on-screen touch buttons (up/select/down), and the menu is activated with the middle (KEY_B, select) button.
+Inside menus you can slide your finger over the touchscreen to highlight a menu selection instead of moving the selection with up(KEY_A)/down(KEY_C).

 ## Operation